Roy Keely – 2015 40 Under 40 Honoree

-Rusty Gordon, an Atlanta based entrepreneur, decided to take time out of his busy schedule to meet monthly while I was in my mid-20s.
+Rusty Gordon, an Atlanta-based entrepreneur, decided to take time out of his busy schedule to meet with me monthly while I was in my mid-20s.
 This was an interesting season for me as I was just starting to learn what it meant to be a person of character in a fast-paced business environment.
 He always listened, provided tangible vision, and never acted like he had all the answers.
 I learned from his humility and leadership and look to do the same with ‘other young bucks’ in a world where traps of success are everywhere.

 See all of the “40 Under 40” honorees for 2015.